themcaffee/OPPR/README.md

 ## Contributing

 Contributions are welcome!
-Please ensure all tests pass and maintain the existing code style.
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

 ## Acknowledgments